Perfect Matchings in Random Sparsifications of Dense Hypergraphs: Random clustering lemma

-To ensure condition~\ref{item:(R-robust)}, we next establish two lemmas that address its key components.
-Lemma~\ref{robust edge of random cluster d(v)} ensures that, at the random redistribution stage, each vertex has many good clusters into which it can be added.
+To ensure property~\ref{item:(R-degree)} holds for the remaining clusters, we next establish two lemmas that address its key components.
+Lemma~\ref{lem:d(v)} ensures that, at the random redistribution stage, each vertex has many good clusters into which it can be added.